 6. Lessons must be paid for in advance or at the time of the lesson by cash or bacs.
 Your instructor will advise you to how the bacs should be made payable.

 7. You must not be under the influence of drugs/alcohol during the training.
 In the event of there being any signs of drugs/alcohol misuse, your instructor will withhold the use of the training vehicle for use of tuition or driving test until you are in a legal and fit state to drive.
 Any prescribed medication that may effect your driving should be declared to the instructor and to the DVLA medical board.

-8. Should you fail to reach a satisfactory standard of driving and are likely to be a danger to other road users, or are in an unfit condition through substance or alcohol abuse as described above, the ADI has a responsibility to the DSA examiners not to allow the use of the training vehicle for the purpose of the driving test.
+8. Should you fail to reach a satisfactory standard of driving and are likely to be a danger to other road users, or are in an unfit condition through substance or alcohol abuse as described above, the ADI has a responsibility to the DVSA examiners not to allow the use of the training vehicle for the purpose of the driving test.
 This is in the interest of the pupil, the examiner and other road users and is a precautionary safety measure.
-Driving Standards Agency guidelines do not allow for a pupil to take a practical test just for the experience.
+Driving Vehicle Standards Agency guidelines do not allow for a pupil to take a practical test just for the experience.